dmarx/home/content/index.md

   - [ ] rename this repo to `dmarx.github.io`
 - [ ] port benchwarmers
   - open question: should I straight up move the whole system here, or should I set up some sort of ci/cd build process that pushes update from that repo into this one?
 Could maybe use git-submodules to link repos and automate upgrading to latest commit?
-- [ ] port reference vault content
-- [ ] create a project highlights page from gh profile
 - [ ] art
+- [ ] non fork repo so i can create issues
 - [ ] customize graph view